SPAAM-community/AncientMetagenomeDir/.github/pull_request_template.md

 - [ ] Checked samples in this publication are not previously published _data_ (newly re-sequenced metagenomes are OK!)?
 - [ ] Samples are shotgun metagenomes (hostassociated-singlegenome may also contain whole-genome enriched data)?
 - [ ] Checked the list follows conventions as described in the corresponding sample type's README file (e.g. using ERS/SRS accession codes for ENA/SRA)?
+- [ ] Changelog is updated to include the publication under 'Added'?
 - [ ] (If applicable) Made a separate PR to add new categories to controlled lists (stored unnder `/assets/enums`, e.g. material or archive)?
-If so: <!-- replace this comment with that PR -->
+If so the corresponding PR is here: <!-- replace this comment with that PR -->
-- [ ] Changelog is updated to include the publication under 'Added'?

 <details>
   <summary>If you do not know how to check errors in failed validation checks, expand here</summary>